gracecarrillo/Build-your-first-app/README.md

 pip freeze -l > requirements.txt
 ```

 4. Follow the step by step and let’s code!
+Go into the folder `Workshop_lessons` and start with Lesson 1.

 Before we start, we need to understand some points here: